Entering Canada by air

 Canadian residents returning to Canada by air who purchase, receive or acquire goods while outside Canada MUST declare all goods, including those within their personal exemption.

-- More information: Information for Visitors to Canada and Seasonal Residents (BSF5082)
+- More information: Visitors to Canada and other Temporary Residents (BSF5082)

 If you have any commercial goods in your possession, baggage or on board the vehicle/recreational boat upon arrival in Canada, you may not use NEXUS in the air, land or marine modes of transportation.
 Commercial goods are defined as goods brought into Canada for sale or for any commercial, industrial, occupational, institutional or other similar use and include samples, tools and warranty repair parts.
 Please note that personal computers and similar items carried by NEXUS members for their own personal use while on business trips are not defined commercial goods.